AztecProtocol/aztec-packages/ci3/README.md

 A rebuild pattern is a regular expression that is matched against a list of changed files.
 We often use pretty broad regular expressions that trigger rebuilds if _any_ file in a project changes, but you can be more fine-grained, e.g. not triggering rebuilds if you change something inconsequential.

 This module provides a series of tools intended to write straight-forward scripts.
 A script should source ci3/base/source and write their scripts using the $ci3 path installed.
 Then tools can be accessed using the $ci3 path variable.

+## Cache

+Scripts that implement a simple scheme to upload and download from S3 for use with caching.
+Supports .rebuild_patterns files inside the monorepo for detecting changes.
+Assumes a git committed state.
+If that is not the case, you should not use the cache.

+Rationale:

+- We need a unified cache tool that can support distributed caching.
+This is needed to replace our old docker image-based caching.
+It is easier to share S3 access and overall easier to use S3 tarballs rather than docker images.

+Installation:

+- This is just some shell scripts, but you do need AWS credentials set up and aws commandline installed otherwise the scripts **do nothing**.